 Since Montreal is known for having a week-long summer (we’re kidding!
-Yet it feels like it goes by so fast), we’ve rounded up our favorite terraces perfect to soak up the sun whilst enjoying a well-deserved pitcher of sangria or a cold brew.
+Yet it feels like it goes by so fast), we’ve rounded up our favourite terraces perfect to soak up the sun whilst enjoying a well-deserved pitcher of sangria or a cold brew.
 From the most popular to hidden gems, here are some of Montreal’s best summer terraces.

 This ephemeral summer market opened its doors not too long ago by allowing local farmers to promote their services to locals and tourists allowing them to bring home or consume on site their products.
 With a patio overlooking the Old Port, Marché des Éclusiers has become one of the best spots in the whole city.